androb/deliverables/interviewplaybook/example-yc-infra-engineer.md

-See [full ChatGPT transcript](https://chat.openai.com/share/3bd5cdc5-6919-410c-a40b-16ec6ca65056) of how this guide was generated using the [Interview Playbook Generator](https://chat.openai.com/g/g-vAaRbdLsn-interview-playbook-generator).
+This guide was generated using the [Interview Playbook Generator](readme.md).
+You can view the full ChatGPT transcript [here](https://chat.openai.com/share/3bd5cdc5-6919-410c-a40b-16ec6ca65056).

 # Interview Playbook for Infrastructure Software Engineer at Y Combinator